rauchg/moogets/APNG/Docs/APNG.md

 * autoStart - (*boolean*, defaults to true) Whether the animation starts or not when the APNG instance is created.
 * startFrame - (*integer*, defaults to 1) The index of the frame displayed first
 * preload - (*integer*, defaults to true) If 'src' or 'background-image' are used, preload images.
 Useful if autoStart is set to false
-* native - (*boolean*, defaults to true in FF/Opera) Whether to fallback to a file with format {basename}-anim.png if the browser supports real APNGs.
+* useNative - (*boolean*, defaults to true in FF/Opera) Whether to fallback to a file with format {basename}-anim.png if the browser supports real APNGs.
 * addFilter - (*boolean*, defaults to true in IE) Whether to add the PNG filter correction for trident.

 ### Notes

 - The frame 1 should be called something-like-this.png.
 Subsequent frames are called something-like-{frame}.png (for example something-like-2.png).
 - If native fallback is on, you can provide a something-like-this-anim.png with a real APNG.
-If you don't plan to create one, make sure you set native to false.
+If you don't plan to create one, make sure you set useNative to false.
 - If you're using an IE behavior to fix PNG transparency, set addFilter false.

 ### See Also: